Grants and Resources for Underrepresented Content Creators 2023

 NASE Grants for Small Businesses

-The National Association for the Self-Employed (NASE) has grants worth up to $4000 each for “micro-business owners” that can help take your business to the next level.
+The National Association for the Self-Employed (NASE) has grants worth up to $4,000 each for “micro-business owners” that can help take your business to the next level.
 You’ll have to join NASE and remain in good standing for at least 3 months before applying.
 More details and application here.

 NBMBAA Scale-Up Pitch Challenge

 Looking for investors to execute a large idea?
 The National Black MBA Association runs an annual $50,000 pitch contest.
-To be eligible, you must be a U.S. resident, your company must have a founder who is Black (of African descent), and there must be at least one member of your team who is an active member in the National Black MBA Association.
+To be eligible, you must be a U.S. resident, your company must have a founder who is Black (of African descent), and there must be at least one member of your team who is an active member of the National Black MBA Association.
 Stay up to date on this annual contest here

 USA Grants for Women

 The U.S. Government runs a directory of a wide range of grants specifically for women-owned businesses and women entrepreneurs.
-Grants are not just for business expenses—the directory includes housing grants, education/tuition scholarships, and personal assistance grants to help with expenses such as medical bills or home repair.
+Grants are not just for business expenses — the directory includes housing grants, education/tuition scholarships, and personal assistance grants to help with expenses such as medical bills or home repair.
 See the full directory here.

 #YouTubeBlackVoices Grant Program